Black bean tacos with avocado and mango-lime salsa

 10. Fry the plantain or banana slices for about a minute on each side until golden brown.
 Drain them on paper towels.

-11. Warm your tortillas by your favorite method, either directly on the oven rack at 300 degrees, one at a time in a skillet, or in a tortilla steamer wrapped in a kitchen towel (my favorite method).
+11. Warm your tortillas by your favorite method, either directly on the oven rack at 300 F, one at a time in a skillet or in a tortilla steamer wrapped in a kitchen towel.

 Nutrition information (per serving)